-Luxury multigenerational travel with Ker & Downey means experiences everyone in the family can enjoy – from snorkeling in the Galapagos to kite flying on the Bund.
+Luxury multigenerational travel with Ker & Downey means experiences everyone in the family can enjoy – from snorkeling in the Galapagos to ranger skills training in the Okavango.
 Here are eight of our top places for luxury multigenerational travel.
 They will get you started in planning the perfect family getaway.

 Multigenerational travel is on the rise.
 Now more than ever, families are seeking to have meaningful experiences with each other – and that includes everyone.
 Grandparents, parents, kids and sometimes even extended family member like aunts, uncles, and cousins are opting to “getaway” together.
 But how do you ensure that your luxury multigenerational travel experience goes smoothly?
 For starters, talk through your desires with each other and your Travel Professional.
 Then choose a location conducive to multigenerational travel.
 Luckily for you, we’ve rounded up some of our top spots each member of your family will enjoy.